APZmedia/APZmedia-ComfyUI-PSDtools/README.md

 - **APZmedia PSD Layer Saver**: A node for saving multiple images as layers in a PSD file with optional masks
 - **APZmedia PSD Layer Saver Advanced**: An enhanced version with background layer support and advanced layer options
+- **APZmedia PSD Layer Saver (8 Layers)**: A specialized node for exactly 8 layers with individual inputs for each layer
+- **APZmedia PSD Layer Saver (8 Layers Advanced)**: Advanced version of the 8-layer node with offset support

 ## Features